muchyesdawg/notes/pages/cellular respiration.md

 - cellular respiration
-	- is the process of
+	- is the process of converting energy storage molecules into atp -